Gambians vote in 1st post-Jammeh presidential election

 Barrow’s challengers are former mentor and head opposition leader Ousainou Darboe of the United Democratic Party; Mama Kandeh of Gambia Democratic Congress; Halifa Sallah of People’s Democratic Organization for Independence and Socialism; Abdoulie Ebrima Jammeh of the National Unity Party; and Essa Mbye Faal, former lead counsel of Gambia’s truth commission, who is running under an independent ticket.

+Touring polling stations across the Serrekunda area, Independent Electoral Commission Chair Alieu Mommar Njie expressed satisfaction with the voting process.
+He said election results would be announced by Monday.

+“There is no system in the world better than us,” Mommar told reporters.

-They have all vowed to run under an agenda for change and a stronger economy in the aftermath of the coronavirus pandemic so fewer Gambians feel compelled to travel the dangerous migration route to Europe.
+All the presidential candidates have vowed to strengthen the country’s tourism-dependent economy in the aftermath of the coronavirus pandemic so fewer Gambians feel compelled to travel the dangerous migration route to Europe.

+She also complained of corruption, saying not enough has been done to address the issues in government.

+Many Gambians want certainty that the new leaders will bring the tiny West African nation of about 2.4 million toward peace and justice.

-Despite the nation continues to suffer from the effects of his rule, including rights abuses and funds taken from state coffers.
+Despite Jammeh’s departure the nation continues to suffer from the effects of his rule, including rights abuses and funds taken from state coffers.

 “As a country, we cannot heal without justice.
-We cannot have reconciliation without justice,” Gambia Bar Association lawyer Salieu Taal told The Associated Press.
+We cannot have reconciliation without justice,” Gambia Bar Association President Salieu Taal told The Associated Press.

 Jammeh left Gambia in 2017.
 His two-decade rule was marked by arbitrary arrests, enforced disappearances and summary executions that were revealed through dramatic testimony during Truth, Reconciliation and Reparations Commission hearings that lasted for years.

-“I assure them (victims’ families) that my government will ensure that is justice is done, but I urge them to be patient and allow the legal process to take its course,” Barrow told commissioners upon receiving their final report.

-Still, Barrow reelection is uncertain as many Gambians feel betrayal after his National People’s Party reached a deal with the top figures of the former ruling party.
+Still, a Barrow reelection is uncertain as many Gambians feel betrayal after his National People’s Party reached a deal with the top figures of the former ruling party, despite Jammeh’s split with that party.

-Ndey Sambou, a trader at Brikama market, told The Associated Press that the president should clear the air over the content of the memorandum of understanding signed between his party and the Alliance for Patriotic Reorientation and Construction (APRC), which ultimately split with Jammeh.

-Sainey Senghore who survived gunshot wounds during an April 2000 crackdown on peaceful students demanding justice for a rape victim made it clear that victims’ expectations will be forefront as they head to the polls Saturday.
+Omar Amadou Jallow, an emblematic figure of the People’s Progressive Party, threw his weight behind Barrow.

+“Let’s vote and return home peacefully,” he told reporters Saturday.
+“This election is going to be transparent.”

 While Kandeh has maintained silence about Jammeh’s possible return to Gambia, his allies are unequivocally saying that Jammeh would come back if they emerge victorious from the election.